webbfabriken/KlarnaWF/README.md

 # KlarnaWF
-Our Klarna code for Inreda shop
+Our Klarna code for Webbfabriken e-commerce
+Original Klarna code